 print(duplicates)

-2.1 Analyzing IBANs with Multiple Beneficiaries
+2.1 IBANs Linked to Multiple Beneficiaries

 # Group and count unique beneficiaries per IBAN